 I hadn’t mentioned it before but St. Marks’ Basilica was used as the private cathedral of the Doge and his family.
 What a private chapel!
 However, it also functioned as a place for state functions and ceremonies.
 St. Mark’s Basilica would not become the cathedral of the city of Venice until 1807.
 Public masses are now held here regularly.
 After sitting and admiring the view for a bit, Mose starting talking again and led us around the interior of the church and explained how the church layout follows the tenets of Byzantine religious architecture and it is laid out like a Greek cross.
 He talked about the painstaking processes it was for the artisans who made the golden mosaics that cover 85,000 square feet (8,000 square meters) of surface in the cathedral!
 The tessellated floors of the basilica are made of tiny pieces of marble that are set into geometric patterns and animal designs.
 Despite the time and skill needed to produce the mosaics and floors, very few of the individual artisans’ names are known.

 In the center of the church you will see a large sort of partition separating the nave (main area of the church) and the presbytery (altar area) crowned with a cross and 14 beautiful statues.
 This is a iconstatis, or rood screen, and the figures are believed to be the 12 apostles, Mary, and Saint Mark.
-Although brown, the figures are actually made of white marble but centuries of smoking candles took their toll.
+Although brown, the figures are actually made of white marble but centuries of smoking candles have taken their toll.
 The high altar contains the relics of Saint Mark and behind here is the main altarpiece, the Pala d’Oro.
 The Pala d’Oro is a Byzantine altar screen of gold studded with hundreds of gems, including 1,300 pearls, 300 emeralds, 300 sapphires, 400 garnets, and 100 amethysts!
 It is widely considered to be the most precious and refined surviving work of Byzantine craftsmanship.
 It was nice to be able to stand super close to inspect the screen as normally visitors have to pay to see it and are not able to get up as close as we were able to do in our group.
 A beautiful piece!
 Basically the basilica is filled with many amazing treasures dating from a range of time periods and artistic styles and you can only get an overview on this tour.
 As Mose noted that a door that he spent months studying in school is typically not even given a mention as there are just so many competing architectural, religious, and artistic highlights!
 For those who want to know more before or after a visit, the Saint Mark’s Basilica website is a great resource and has pretty in-depth info on the history, architecture, art, and usage of the basilica, and you can of course also visit the basilica museum.

 Our last part of the tour was a short visit to the crypt beneath the main part of the church, which is not a place that many visitors get to see.
 The crypt has an intersecting barrel-vault ceiling supported by small marble columns and contains a small altar, seating area, and as you would suspect lots of tombs.
 An area known as the “retro-crypt ” contains the tombs of all the patriarchs of Venice since 1807.
 You can actually apply to get married in the crypt, although I’m not sure a crypt is the most romantic place in the world!
 After the crypt we returned to the main part of the church for the remaining 5 minutes or so of our tour and were able to explore the nooks and crannies as we pleased and ask Mose any additional questions.
 We spent some time trying to further understand the intricate floor mosaics.
 Our time was then up and we were escorted back outside to Saint Mark’s Square where our tour ended.